ceharris/icm7212m-display/README.md

 interface.

-This project combines the 40-pin PDIP package for the ICM7212M along with a trim pot, on a 70mm x 50mm board with either pin headers or pin sockets for the bus interface.
+This project combines the 40-pin PDIP package for the ICM7212M along with four 7-segment LED displays, and a trim pot, on a 70mm x 50mm board with either pin headers or pin sockets for the bus interface.
 This allows the ICM7212M to be connected directly to the bus of a computer system, addressed like any other I/O device, and thus providing an easy-to-use hardware display for debugging, status, or other applications.